s-k-z/kolfix/README.md

 kolfix maxAll
 ```

-To set the quantity of manuals of numberology used to 3, and set the expected Puzzle Champ familiar weight from Witchess to 15:
+To set the quantity of manuals of numberology used to 3, and update puzzle champ familiar weight to the in-game value:
 ```
-kolfix numberology=3 witchess=15
+kolfix numberology=3 witchess
 ```

 To set the number of [glitch season reward name] implementations, either fight the %monster% today and record the big meat drop (same value as hp and mp restored) or search your most recent session log for this value.
 Calculate: